craftercms/docs/source/reference/modules/deployer/index.rst

 """"""""""""""""""
 Git Diff Processor
 """"""""""""""""""
-Processor that, based on a previous processed commit that's stored, does a diff with the current commit of the deployment, to find out the change set.
-If there is no previous processed commit, then the entire repository becomes the change set.
+Processor that, based on a previously processed commit that's stored, does a diff with the current commit of the deployment, to find out the change-set.
+If there is no previously processed commit, then the entire repository becomes the change-set.

 .. note::
   This processor needs to be placed after the ``gitPullProcessor`` and before any other processor like the